 The most important find in the archives was Sur Le Chemin, a complete novel in French that is a precursor to On The Road.
 Set 15 years earlier, it features similar characters, but younger, teenage versions.
 Kerouac told Neal Cassady, a Beat icon and the inspiration for one of the two central characters in On The Road, that it explained all the mysteries of his most famous book.

-This spring, Les Éditions du Boréal in Montreal published La Vie est d’Hommage, the first collection of Jack Kerouac’s writings in French, edited by the University of Pennsylvania’s Jean-Christophe Cloutier.
+In 2016, Les Éditions du Boréal in Montreal published La Vie est d’Hommage, the first collection of Jack Kerouac’s writings in French, edited by the University of Pennsylvania’s Jean-Christophe Cloutier.
 The book contains Sur Le Chemin, as well as a shorter work, La Nuit est Ma Femme, along with letters and comments on other French writers (Albert Camus, Louis-Ferdinand Céline, Jean Genet and Honoré de Balzac).

 Kerouac’s writings reveal that, although celebrated as an iconic American, he thought of himself as first and foremost Canadian.
 In La Vie est d’Hommage, he writes, “I am French Canadian.
 When I am angry, I often swear in French; when I dream, I often dream in French.”* He went on to say that “all my knowledge comes from my being French Canadian.”
 But as a Canuck in the United States, he felt patronized.
 He needed to hide his true self.
 Even with his friends in New York, with Allen Ginsberg and William Burroughs, he was “a completely different man.
 We have to live in English, it’s impossible to live in French.
 This is the secret thought of the Canuck in America.”
 Kerouac submerged his identity, despite the fact that he thought the French Canadian language was “the most powerful in the world.”
 He felt obliged to pass as American.